Frequently Asked Questions#

 XPRESS

-The list can also be accessed from commandline by executing:
+This list can also be accessed from the command line by executing:

 gamspy list solvers -a

-Or it can be accesed by using the utility function getAvailableSolvers:
+Or it can be accessed by using the utility function getAvailableSolvers

 import gamspy.utils as utils